 Finding a treatment program that fits well with your goals is the key to a positive recovery experience.
 Your treatment center is where you will build connections and relationships with people who are like-minded and who will form the basis of your support community.
 Unfortunately, in any treatment center, there are likely to be some people who, rather than being beneficial to recovery, are more likely to hold you back or even prevent your progress.

 In all walks of life, there are people whose missions and personas are out of alignment with yours, and they can negatively affect your life.
 The early stage of recovery is a very vulnerable time, and you will inevitably be more at risk of manipulation and giving in to triggers and negative influences.
-Choosing friendships wisely is essential and you should surround yourself with only positive influences.
+Choosing friendships wisely while attending our drug rehabs New Jersey rehabilitation center is essential.
+You should surround yourself with only positive influences.
 Here are five types of people you could meet in rehab who could prevent you from achieving the successful recovery you are hoping for.

 Of course, everyone lies occasionally.
 But, The Liar will routinely give false information.
 While we know lying is a habit of most addicted people, rehab is the time when you should be focusing on honesty.
 Therefore, if somebody is constantly lying, then he or she isn’t really dedicated to sobriety.
 Surround yourself instead with people you admire and avoid people who aren’t telling the truth.